Tr3yWay996/web/docs/pages/documentation/confyml.md

 `controllers` <tag type="new" content="beta-316A3"/></tag>\
 Directory pointing towards a folder with controllers you can use together with your routes.
 These controllers exist at `Pterodactyl\BlueprintFramework\Extensions\<identifier>`.

-`routes` <tag type="new" content="beta-316A3"/></tag>\
+`router` <tag type="new" content="beta-316A3"/></tag>\
 File containing your own route definitions.
-Extensions can use this for creating custom APIs, additional pages, etc.
+Extensions can use this for creating custom APIs, additional pages, etc. Routes will be prefixed with `/extensions/<identifier>` to avoid conflicts.

 <br/>